abbielgregg/influenza-surveillance-dashboard/README.md

 # PROJECT IN PROGRESS

 # East Midlands Influenza Surveillance Dashboard
 This project analyses weekly influenza surveillance data for the East Midlands, sourced from the [UKHSA Data Dashboard API](https://api.ukhsa-dashboard.data.gov.uk/themes/infectious_disease/sub_themes/respiratory/topics/Influenza/geography_types/UKHSA%20Region/geographies/East%20Midlands/metrics?format=api).
 It pulls hospital admission rates, ICU/HCU admission rates, and test positivity, presenting them as an interactive dashboard to explore trends directly.
+It runs on a weekly schedule via GitHub Actions, automatically pulling new data as UKHSA publishes it.

 The project was built to advance my technical skills, following my [RNA-seq reproducibility project](https://github.com/abbielgregg/rna-seq-hpc-pipeline) to move from molecular-level analysis to population-level public health surveillance.
 Each project has a similar emphasis on transparent, reproducible data handling.
-This pipeline runs on a weekly schedule via GitHub Actions, automatically pulling new data as UKHSA publishes it.
+I also wanted to develop a project using Python.

 View the live dashboard **[here](https://influenza-surveillance-eastmidlands.streamlit.app)**.